-Holly R. Cashman is an associate professor of Spanish in the Department of Languages, Literatures & Cultures (LLC) and a core faculty member in Women's Studies at the University of New Hampshire.
-She is currently serving as chair of LLC and coordinator of the Queer Studies minor.
+Holly R. Cashman is Professor of Spanish in the Department of Languages, Literatures & Cultures (LLC) and a core faculty member in Women's and Gender Studies at the University of New Hampshire (USA).
+She currently serves as chair of LLC and co-coordinator of Queer Studies.
 Her research focuses on Spanish in the U.S., bilingual conversation, queer linguistics, and impoliteness.
-Her recent book Queer, Latinx, & Bilingual: Narrative Resources in the Negotiation of Identities (Routledge, 2018) was shortlisted for the British Association of Applied Linguistics (BAAL) book prize.
-Her work has been published in journals including: Gender & Language, Journal of Politeness Research, Journal of Multilingual and Multicultural Development, Language and Intercultural Communication, Multilingua, Oralia, Spanish in Context, and the Southwest Journal of Linguistics.
-She has also contributed chapters to The Oxford Handbook of Language and Sexuality (Kira Hall & Rusty Barrett, eds.), The Routledge Handbook of Spanish as a Heritage Language (Kim Potowski, ed.), A Sociolinguistics of Diaspora: Latino practices, identities & ideologies (Rosina Márquez-Reiter & Luisa Martín Rojo, eds.), Fundamentos y models del estudio pragmático y socio-pragmático del español (Susana de los Heros & Mercedes Niño-Murcia, eds.), Spanish in the Southwest: a language in transition (Susana Rivera-Mills & Daniel Villa, eds.), The Blackwell Guide to Research Methods in Bilingualism and Multilingualism (Li Wei & Melissa G. Moyer, eds.), Impoliteness in Language (Derek Bousfield & Miriam Locher, eds.) and Research on Politeness in the Spanish Speaking World (María Elena Placencia & Carmen García, eds.).
+Her book Queer, Latinx, & Bilingual: Narrative Resources in the Negotiation of Identities (Routledge, 2018) was shortlisted for the British Association of Applied Linguistics (BAAL) book prize.
+Cashman was recently named co-editor of the Cambridge Elements series in Language, Gender and Sexuality with Helen Sauntson, York St John University, UK .
+Her work has been published in journals such as Language in Society, Gender & Language, Spanish in Context, Journal of Multilingual and Multicultural Development, and Multilingua.
+She has also contributed chapters to The Oxford Handbook of Language and Sexuality (Kira Hall & Rusty Barrett, eds.), The Routledge Handbook of Spanish as a Heritage Language (Kim Potowski, ed.), A Sociolinguistics of Diaspora: Latino practices, identities & ideologies (Rosina Márquez-Reiter & Luisa Martín Rojo, eds.), and The Blackwell Guide to Research Methods in Bilingualism and Multilingualism (Li Wei & Melissa G. Moyer, eds.).

-Cashman currently serves as the president of the International Gender and Language Association (IGALA), and is also a past president of the Linguistic Association of the Southwest (LASSO), as well as a member of the editorial board of the International Journal of the Linguistic Association of the Southwest (IJLASSO).
-She also serves on the Executive Board of the Association of Departments of Foreign Languages (ADFL).
-Cashman won UNH's Pink Triangle Award (2013-2014) for ""outstanding contributions to efforts for equity and visibility for the UNH GLBT community"", and her presentation on 'Approaches & Activities for LGBTQ-Inclusive Language Classrooms' was voted ""Best of New Hampshire"" at the 2016 New Hampshire Association of World Language Teachers (NHAWLT).
+Cashman is the president of the International Gender and Language Association (IGALA), and is also a past president of the Linguistic Association of the Southwest (LASSO).
+She is president of the Executive Board of the Association of Departments of Foreign Languages (ADFL) of the Modern Languages Association.
+Cashman won the Kidder Award for faculty in 2019, which honors “those who, through their scholarship, leadership, or outstanding efforts, foster greater understanding of sexual orientation and gender expression at the University of New Hampshire and the Pink Triangle Award (2013-2014) for ""outstanding contributions to efforts for equity and visibility for the UNH GLBT community"" at UNH.
+She was awarded a President’s Good Steward Award (UNH, 2018) from the New Hampshire College Compact, which recognizes "a member of the faculty, administration or staff member who has contributed his or her professional expertise in service to the wider community and who has significantly advanced public service on their campus”, and her presentation on 'Approaches & Activities for LGBTQ-Inclusive Language Classrooms' was voted ""Best of New Hampshire"" at the 2016 New Hampshire Association of World Language Teachers (NHAWLT).

 Ph.D., Romance Languages, University of Michigan